- Designed and conducted professional laboratory experimental work since 1992.

 - Publications, including books, can be found here (Google Scholar)

 - General audience articles on a variety of subjects have been published on The Conversation’s website: on greenhouse gas emissions, GMO plants, antibiotic alternatives, the gut microbiome and immunity, and the plant microbiome.
-I am currently pitching a new series of articles on current controversies revolving around what DNA is and how exactly plants are genetically modified.

 - Samples from soil, plants, water, ice, nematode eggs, feces